 International Affairs Program

-Spring 2014 schedule of classes now online -- tentative; check back before registering.
+Summer and Fall 2014 schedules are now online -- tentative and please check back for updates before registering.

 The International Affairs Program (IAFS) at the University of Colorado Boulder is an interdisciplinary major within the College of Arts & Sciences.
 IAFS has grown to become one of the largest majors at CU-Boulder.
 Based in the University Club, IAFS is an academically challenging undergraduate program with an energetic community, offering our students small school opportunities within the broader campus.
 In keeping with CU-Boulder's Flagship 2030 strategic plan, we recognize the importance of globalization to our ideas and our lives.
 We value citizenship, from CU to the world.